WAY 100635 maleate

 Greene et al (2009) Vascular endothelial growth factor signaling is required for the behavioral actions of antidepressant treatment: pharmacological and cellular characterization.
 Neuropsychopharmacology 34 2459 PMID: 19553916

 Rawls et al (2010) 5-HT(1A)-like receptor activation inhibits abstinence-induced methamphetamine withdrawal in planarians.
 Neurosci Lett 484 113 PMID: 20709144

 Wierońska et al (2015) The antipsychotic-like effects in rodents of the positive allosteric modulator Lu AF21934 involve 5-HT1A receptor signaling: mechanistic studies.
 Sci Transl Med 232 259 PMID: 25012236

 Do you know of a great paper that uses WAY 100635 maleate from Tocris?
-If so please let us know.
+Please let us know.